The shift from automatic to manual can be pretty daunting for many new photographers…

 As an example, if you were shooting a soccer game in a stadium at night, you would need a high shutter speed to freeze the action.
 If we were to use a slow shutter, it would blur the players.

-On the other hand, setting a 1/1000 shutter to freeze the players’ motion in a dark stadium would result in a black photo due to the low light – this is where using a higher ISO comes to the rescue.
+On the other hand, setting a 1/1000 shutter speed to freeze the players’ motion in a dark stadium or capture early morning details during sunrise would result in a black photo due to the low light – this is where using a higher ISO setting comes to the rescue.

-Remember, higher ISO’s can reduce the quality of the photo, introducing more grain or more digital noise.
+Remember, a higher ISO setting can reduce the quality of the photo, introducing more grain or more digital noise.

-Why use a higher ISO if it’s worse?
-You can easily fix noise by applying noise reduction in editing software such as Adobe Lightroom.
+Why use a high ISO setting if it’s ‘worse’?
+Well, you can easily fix noise by applying noise reduction in Adobe Lightroom or other editing software.
 However, you can’t fix motion blur.

 What is high ISO noise and how do I deal with it?